Don’t run away screaming from this recipe please.

 The I’ll Eat Gastopoda But Amphibians Make Me Scream Magpie

-- 48 snails, canned
+- 48 snails canned

-- 3 tbsp finely chopped chives
+- 3 tablespoons finely chopped chives

-- 3tbsp finely chopped parsley
+- 3 tablespoons finely chopped parsley

-- 5-7 cloves of finely chopped garlic
+- 5-7 cloves finely chopped garlic

-- 4 tbsp fine bread crumbs
+- 4 tablespoons fine bread crumbs

-- 2 tbsp white wine
+- 2 tablespoons white wine

-- 2 tbsp Pernod
+- 2 tablespoons Pernod

 - 48 mushroom caps

-- salt and pepper to taste
+- salt to taste

 - Take your mushrooms, wash then remove the stems.
 Small ones that fit just so in the escargot dish are the size we are looking for.

-- Take your wine and pernod and combine with the bread crumbs, about a tsp of salt and ½ tsp of pepper.
+- Take your wine and pernod and combine with the bread crumbs, about a tsp of salt and 1/2 tsp of pepper.

 - Add in the remaining ingredients, blend well and then refrigerate.